Ecommerce Schema Markup: What It Is and How to Use It?

 Advanced Schema Tips for 2026

 eCommerce in 2026 will not reward stores that rely on the basics.
 Search is smarter now.
 AI overviews pull structured data into conversational answers.
 Product carousels rely on accurate feeds.
-With video schema results appear more often.
-Stores that treat schema as a one time setup fall behind quietly.
+With video schema, results appear more often.
+Stores that treat schema as a one-time setup quietly fall behind.

 Here is where advanced tactics help: